ncn-foreigners/singleRcapture/README.md

 because we cannot estimate the population size based on how many units were observed in two or three sources which is the standard approach.

-Instead in single source models we utilise count data regression models on positive distributions (i.e. on counts greater than 0) where the dependent variable is the number of times a particular unit was observed in source data.
+Instead in single source models we utilize count data regression models on positive distributions (i.e. on counts greater than 0) where the dependent variable is the number of times a particular unit was observed in source data.